Trapdoor: Railways

 The term trapdoor also refers to a plate in the entry vestibule of a passenger railcar that permits access to high-level platforms when lying flat against the floor of the car, and which can be flipped open to expose steps for accessing ground-level platforms.
 Many American commuter railroads which operate the Comet railcars made by Bombardier have trapdoors to accommodate passengers boarding and alighting on both high-level and ground-level platforms.
 Amtrak's Viewliner, Amfleet, and Horizon railcar fleets all have trapdoors.

 Biology

 Trapdoor spiders hide in an underground nest they line with their silk, and then conceal it with a hinged silk lid, the trapdoor.

 Star traps in theatre

-In theatrical use, "star traps" allowed explosively fast appearances on stage, such as jinn appearing in a puff of smoke.
+In theatrical use, "star traps" allowed extremely fast appearances on stage, such as jinn appearing in a puff of smoke.

 Fiction

 Trapdoors are occasionally used as hidden doors in fiction, as entrances to secret passageways, dungeons, or to secret tunnels.
 They also appear as literal traps into which a hapless pedestrian may fall if they happen to step on one.
-Other types of doors or other objects are also sometimes used as hidden doors.
+Different types of doors or other objects are also sometimes used as hidden doors.

-A trapdoor features in a late scene of the 1963 film Charade.
-Cary Grant's character releases a trapdoor in the stage of a theatre to save Audrey Hepburn's character from Walter Matthau's character.
+A trapdoor figures prominently in a late scene of the 1963 film Charade.